 In January 2008 the Company signed a farm-in agreement for a 25% working interest in Block 48/25c offshore in the British North Sea.
-The Company is obligated to pay its share of the drilling of one well on the block and a portion of the share of the farminee's share of the well.
-The block is located in the Southern Gas Basin and an exploration well is expected to be drilled during the third quarter of 2008.
+The Company is obligated to pay its share of the drilling of one exploration well on the block, the drilling of which commenced in February 2009, and a portion of the share of the farminee's share of the well.
+The block is located in the Southern Gas Basin and an exploration well began drilling in February 2009.